jerryzhuongithub/BAL/README.md

 --phase2-increment | Growth rate of training set size for phase 2. (default = 1)
 --trials | Number of trials of training. (default = 20)

-Available choices for argument '--phase1'/'--phase2'
+Available choices for argument `--phase1`
-* 'fixed' : Stopping condition is met when the training set size is equal to a fixed size
+* 'fixed' : Initialize by sampling without replacement up to a fixed size (set by `fixed` parameter)
-* 'klogk' :" Stopping condition is met when the training set size is equal to klogk, where k corresponds to the total number of classes in dataset.
+* 'klogk' :" Initialize by sampling without replacement k log k items where k corresponds to the number of classes in dataset.
-* 'until-all-labels' : Stopping condition is met when the training set has at least one training item from each class.
+* 'until-all-labels' : Initialize by sampling without replacement until the training set contains at least one training item from each class.
-* 'm-per-class' : The training set has at least ‘m’ training items from each class, before proceeding to phase 2.
+* 'm-per-class' : Initialize by sampling without replacement `m-per-class` training items from each class.

+Available choices for argument `--phase2`
 * ‘margin’ : Smallest margin based uncertainty sampling
 * ‘entropy’ : Maximum entropy based uncertainty sampling
 * ‘passive’ : Passive learning (uniform sampling)